hxsnow10/myPKM/README.md

 ------------
 Aimming to offer a good proposal for human's Personal Knowledge Management.

-I should give __Definition of PKM__ first in the following, and then design it, implement the design(implement PKM), and practice(use PKM to work).I don't think think things is so easy.We should iterate it.
+I should give __Definition of PKM__ first in the following, and then design it, implement the design(implement PKM), and practice(use PKM to work).I don't think things is so easy.We should iterate it.

 Tips:
 + PKM should implemented in many layers and aspects.